edgepointlearning/edgepointlearning.github.io/collections/_posts/2019-09-11-better-new-hire-onboarding.md

 Maybe some information is best delivered in small groups so the employee can meet their team.
 Or maybe you create a role-playing simulation for customer service training that uses [gamification](/blog/gamification-in-elearning/).
 Match the training style to the information for best results.

-{% asset 'blog/2019-09-11-better-new-hire-onboarding02.svg'
-  alt='Microlearning takes 300% less time and costs 50% less than traditional training' @inline %}
+{% svg '/assets/svg/blog/2019-09-11-better-new-hire-onboarding02.svg' alt='Microlearning takes 300% less time and costs 50% less than traditional training' %}

 ### 6. Set up a delivery schedule – and stick to it